Language secessionism: In Tagalog

 Though the Commission on the Filipino Language recognizes that a lot of the vocabulary of Filipino is based on Tagalog, the latest definition given to the national language tries to evade the use of the term Tagalog.

 According to some Filipinologists (people who specialize in the study of Filipino as a language), the main reason that Filipino is distinct from Tagalog is that in Filipino, there is a presence of vocabulary coming from other Philippine languages, such as Cebuano (such as bana – husband), Hiligaynon (such as buang – insane) and Ilocano (such as ading – little brother).
-They also maintain that the term Tagalog is the language of the Katagalugan or the Tagalog Region and puristic in a sense.
+They also maintain that the term Tagalog is the language of the Tagalog region and puristic in a sense.
 It lacks certain phonemes like /f/ and /v/, which makes it incapable of producing some indigenous proper nouns Ifugao and Ivatan.
 Curiously, proponents of language secessionism are unable to account for the glaring absence of long vowel, phonemic in Tausug, in Filipino phonology or for the absence of a schwa.
 Arguments for secessionism generally ignore the fact that the various languages of the Philippines have divergent phonologies.